TrookeM/laberinto24/README.md

 # Proyecto del laberinto del curso 23-24

-The code (maze.py) in this repository has been developed with the assistance of SourceGraph Cody
+The code of this repository has been developed with the assistance of SourceGraph Cody

 **Ajustes del entorno**
 ```ruby